Constitution of the BMW Motorrad Club Central

 1.4.
 The financial statements of the Club will be annually be checked by registered auditors.

 2.1.
-The authorised signatories of the Club shall be appointed by the Committee by way of a resolution in writing to the bank and preferably consist of the Chairperson, Vice-Chairperson, Secretary and Treasurer.
+The authorised signatories of the Club shall be appointed by the Committee by way of a resolution in writing to the bank and preferably consist of the President, Vice-President, Secretary and Treasurer.

 2.2.
 The signatures of any two of the authorised signatories shall be required for the signing of banking documents, formal and legal documents on behalf of the Club, documents relating to the purchase, mortgaging or sale of immovable property and any other formal business necessary for normal day to day operation of the Club.